aviart/gd-star-rating/trunk/readme.txt

   Upgrade and setup options

 == Installation ==
+Plugin folder in the WordPress plugins folder must be `gd-star-rating`.

 * Upload `gd-star-rating` folder to the `/wp-content/plugins/` directory
 * Activate the plugin through the 'Plugins' menu in WordPress